matew17/react-study-plan/README.md

 I based this project from the first one, but in this case, I used the RouterProvider and createBrowserRouter approach.

 The code is different, but the createBrowserRouter allows us to use some methods to preload data from APIs.

+### 3 - NextJS App router app example

+NextJS application with single router management, using app folder to test react server components approach.

+### 4 - ReactJS Context and reducer

+ReactJS app, that is using the context API with a reducer in order to share state across multiple components.

+There's also an option to use state and setState in order to avoid reducer option.